 I love Netflix.
 Where else can you immerse yourself in old episodes of Murder, She Wrote, and Friends or catch up on recent episodes of Scandal?
 It’s particularly great for a binge-watching session if you’re into that sort of thing.
 Like social media, Netflix is also a time suck.
 You might have to monitor how much time you truly want to spend in couch-potato mode to make sure you don’t miss any appointments or eat too many potato chips.
 But, in moderation, it’s a good way to kill some time.

-Running is my primary exercise of choice, but there are so many more options.
+What better to keep you staying strong after divorce than getting your endorphins running?
+Speaking of which, running is my primary exercise of choice, but there are so many more options.
 Try yoga, biking, swimming, walking, or whatever feels good to you.
 Take a group exercise class if you’d like to meet some other like-minded people.
 In my community, there are a lot of “regulars” that attend group exercise classes at the YMCA.
 You can look forward to seeing some of the same friendly faces on a weekly basis and maybe even consider branching out into something that you didn’t expect to enjoy (think hip-hop, Zumba, etc.).
 Remember, you don’t necessarily have to be good at it to enjoy it or reap health benefits from it.

 When I was newly separated, a teacher at my daughter’s school (who is also a divorced mom) sent me a thank you note for a small gift we had given her during teacher appreciation week.
 In the card, she expressed her condolences (briefly & kindly) regarding my break-up and acknowledged how hard it is.
 She closed with the words “stay strong.”
-Those words resonated a bit hollowly with me then as I thought, how can I stay strong?
+Those words resonated a bit hollowly with me then as I thought, how can one stay strong after divorce?
 I don’t feel strong at all.
 How can I stay something I can’t even get to?
 But, she was right.
 I was strong then (even when I didn’t feel like it) and I am strong now.
 I have endured the heartache and I am still moving forward.
 My daughters and I had professional photos taken a few weeks ago.
 The photographer told each of the girls to tell me something they like about me while she snapped away.
 Each girl, independently, started with “you’re strong.”
 Believe that.